 - Open door policy to enable consultation with our multidisciplinary staff

-- Trainees are afforded the opportunity to co-facilitate a group while at TCU
+- Trainees are afforded the opportunity to co-support one of our pioneering Peer Support Communities while at TCU

 - Inclusion of optional focus area if desired by trainee, for experience in a particular area of interest (ex: international students, sports psychology consultation)